Have questions about Victoza®?

 What is Victoza®?

-Victoza® is a non-insulin medicine that may help to improve blood sugar levels in adults with type 2 diabetes.
+Victoza® is a non-insulin diabetes medication that may help to improve blood sugar levels in adults with type 2 diabetes.
 Victoza® starts to lower blood sugar levels in as soon as 2 weeks, lowers A1C, and keeps it down.a Victoza® comes in a prefilled pen you use just once a day, so it can fit into your busy life.
 While not a weight-loss product, Victoza® may help you lose some weight.
 In clinical studies ranging from 26 to 52 weeks in length, many people lost some weight.
 In our largest study, when Victoza® was added to metformin, people lost on average up to 6.2 pounds.
 While many people in clinical trials lost weight, some did gain weight.

 aVictoza® has been shown to keep A1C down in a 2-year medical study.